softworkz/embyuserwiki/Alexa.md

 The Emby Skill enables users to get information about and control playback of their media library on any Emby compatible device.
 Once you have succesfully linked your Emby account to Alexa, you can start playing your favorite movies, TV shows on your devices with your voice.

 ## Get started
 The first step is to add [Emby with Alexa](Alexa#emby-with-amazon-alexa) to your Amazon account.
 Once this is done, you will need [Emby Connect](Emby%20Connect) to link your Emby account to Alexa.
-Emby with Alexa also requires Emby premiere.
+Emby with Alexa also requires [Emby premiere](https://emby.media/premiere.html).

+Alexa requests are sent from outside your network.
+You will need to ensure your Emby server is accessible remotely.

 #### Amazon Alexa account linking
 In the Amazon Alexa app or the [Amazon Alexa web app](http://alexa.amazon.com/spa/index.html), navigate to the following:
 `Skills > Your Skills > Emby > Link Account`

 ![Skills screenshot](https://emby.media/community/uploads/inline/4388/58fd8d3a8680b_Instructions_small.jpg)